 So imagine my skepticism upon receiving Australian rapper Kaye's debut album.
 Not only is it a double disc, it is based on the writings of gonzo journalist Hunter S. Thompson.
 Thompson, along with Charles Bukowski, is responsible for mountains of terrible writing made by young men who think that all you need to be a good writer is be an alcoholic.
 Writing 32 raps wasn't enough for Kaye, however.
 He had to go and produce the entire thing as well.
 No one can accuse him of lacking motivation.

 The album is divided into two discs.
 Disc One is titled "Fear and Loathing in Lost-Pages," a play on Thompson's "Fear and Loathing In Las Vegas."
 The songs here are more uptempo and light-hearted.
 Disc Two is titled "The Redrum Diaries," a play on Thompson's "The Rum Diaries."
 The songs on that disc are darker and more introspective.
 Kaye uses the album to turn the emotional and psychological turmoil in his life into music.
 This includes but is not limited to drug and alcohol abuse, bad relationships, suicidal thoughts, and general ennui.
+Plenty of hip-hop artists have written about drinking from one too many spirits bottles and Kaye is no different.
+Whether it's getting drunk on expensive bottles of spirits or losing yourself in a drug binge, the subject is well covered on this album.

 The first disc is an all-out assault, with Kaye and friends rapping like they are a week into a drug and alcohol binge.
 The self-described Mr. Never Did Right raps about getting wasted, getting rowdy, getting laid, and getting bummed out about the whole process.
 It's drunken frat boy mixed with a dose of self-loathing, full of obnoxious lines like "My milkshake brings all the girls to the yard/Damn right it's better than yours/Damn right bigger and fresh are my balls/Wet are my balls cuz she licks on my balls."
 Kaye's saving grace is a vein of paranoid introspection that permeates even his rowdiest party tracks.
 "Where You At (Part 2)" has a latin beat, but Kaye is rapping about partying in hell, dropping lines about the Israel/Palestine conflict and the holocaust.
 "For Your Love," which samples the Yardbirds song of the same name, sounds like a drunk dial by a man who is battling his need for sex, drugs, and real human connection.
 Prem Bedlam and Kaye drop genuine romantic sentiment in with their pleas for less wholesome activities, drawing the line between Romeos and porn stars.
 He's a little like Danny Brown in that his off-the-chain persona holds the shadow of something much darker and more disturbed,and every once in a while you see the damaged man that the drugs are trying to cover up.
 The beats on Disc One mirror this tone, with loud boom-bap drums tempered by piano loops, and samples of foreign songs.
 He also goes in a psychedelic direction with "Fear Of Loathing," rivaling Redman in delivering a hip-hop acid trip.